Dark Passage - Madge's Apartment

 Then ...
 He continues down the fire escape, but this is a different building, the Tamalpais Building at 1201 Greenwich Street, a few blocks away on the corner of Hyde!

-... and Now, The same building - both views are from Hyde Street.
+... and Now, The same building, viewed from Hyde Street.

 Then ...
 In a stroke of good fortune the next shot shows both of the buildings used to represent Madge's apartment.
 Filmed from across Hyde Street, Parry is climbing down 1201 Greenwich on the left and in the distance on the right is 1090 Chestnut.
 What good fortune!
 Sausalito and Mount Tamalpais are across the bay (see these buildings marked in red and blue on this map).
 Note too the reservoir next to the Tamalpais.